How to buy Cisco (CSCO) shares in Australia

-Cisco Systems, Inc is a communication equipment business with stocks listed in the US.
+Cisco Systems Inc is a communication equipment business with stocks listed in the US.
 Cisco shares (CSCO) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$38.28 – a decrease of 5.18% over the previous week.
+Its last market close was US$48.05 – an increase of 0.42% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Cisco

 - Search for Cisco.
 Find the share by name or ticker symbol: CSCO.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Cisco.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?